 Table of Contents

-- There must be an unobtructed travel path between the hazard and the emergency shower drench.
-The emergency shower drench must be installed with 10 seconds of the hazard and on the same level as the hazard.
+- There must be an unobstructed travel path between the hazard and the emergency shower drench.
+The emergency shower drench must be installed within 10 seconds of the danger and on the same level as the hazard.

 - In this regard, see the Emergency Shower and Eye Wash Guide.